wandb/docs/docs/guides/launch/job-inputs.md

 ## Reconfigure the `Run` object

 The `Run` object returned by `wandb.init` in a job can be reconfigured, by default.
-The `launch` SDK provides a way to customize what parts of the `Run.config` object can be reconfigured when launching the job.
+The Launch SDK provides a way to customize what parts of the `Run.config` object can be reconfigured when launching the job.

 ```python